hemavarshinisonu-ship-it/FULL_ADDER_SUBTRACTOR/README.md

 assign bo=w2|w3;
 endmodule
 ```
 /* Program to design a Full adder and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: KARTHIKEYAN S RegisterNumber:24900102
 */

 **RTL Schematic**